 Safe and effective vaccines for Japanese encephalitis are available in Australia for people aged two months and over.
 These vaccines are not on the National Immunisation Program schedule – the list of vaccines that are provided free of charge for children and adults in Australia.
 Nationally, JEV vaccines are being prioritised for those currently at highest risk of JEV.

-A letter has been sent to ACT General Practitioners (GPs) outlining the process for ordering a JEV vaccine and is available here.
+A letter has been sent to ACT General Practitioners (GPs) in December 2022 outlining the eligibility criteria and process for ordering a JEV vaccine and is available here.

 The JEV vaccine order form for GPs is available here.